What Is Constipation?

 Feeling bloated and nauseous.

-Constipation is more concerning when there is:
+Constipation is more concerning when there are:

 Weight loss or anemia.